Ritam-Guha/Py_FS/README.md

-PyFS: A Python Package for Feature Selection
+Py_FS: A Python Package for Feature Selection